-- To scroll through lines, select the + and buttons. - To enter a specific line to monitor: - select Line Sel. and enter the line on the keypad, - in the Picture application, use the line-select cursor (for active lines).
+- To scroll through lines, use the plus (+) or minus (-) button. - To enter a specific line to monitor: - select Line Sel. and enter the line on the keypad - in the Picture application, use the line-select cursor (for active lines).

 Depending on the resolution in the signal, the Line Select provides different information.